ZcashAnonymous/zcash-tor-manual/README.md

 `sudo nano /etc/tor/torrc`

-Press and hold `CTRL+K` to delete the existing content until the file is blank then copy+paste:
+Press and hold `CTRL+K` to delete the existing content until the file is blank then copy+paste the following into the file:

 > ClientOnly 1
 > SOCKSPort 9050